Bridging the skills gap: Strategies for the promotion of digital, coding and robotic skills for social inclusion, equality, and access

-Europe’s future depends on its Youth’.
+Europe’s future depends on its youth.
 Yet, opportunities are limited while youth unemployment, marginalization and social exclusion are threatening Europe’s greater asset for the future: young people’s human and social capital.
-There is still great need for MS “to continue to work together to improve their employability, their integration in the labour market, their social inclusion and participation”.
+There is still a great need for MS “to continue to work together to improve their employability, their integration in the labor market, their social inclusion and participation”.
 (Junker Speech, EC 2015).

 ‘Everyone should learn how to program, as it teaches you how to think’.
 (Steve Jobs)

 Promoting coding and robotics will help enrich VET provision of curricula while promoting better skills matching thus bridging the gap between Education and Training and the world of work.

 The ROBOVET4ALL project aims:

 - To promote the acquisition and achievement of skills and competences

 - To promote social inclusion through innovative integrated approaches

 - To enhance the access, participation and learning performance of disadvantaged learners

 - To further strengthen key competences in VET

 - To introduce systematic approaches to, and opportunities for, the continuous professional development of VET teachers